-2. Special Medical Exemption Conditions for Alt- MSA
+2. Special Medical Exemption Conditions for Alt-MSA

 Students may be exempted from the Alt-MSA when they cannot take the assessment during the entire testing window because of a significant medical emergency.
 A significant medical emergency is a significant health impairment that renders the student incapable of participating in ANY academic activities, including state assessments, for the testing window.
-Examples could include hospitalization for surgery or a lifethreatening condition or a serious car or other accident.
+Examples could include hospitalization for surgery or a life-threatening condition or a serious car or other accident.
 Determination of a "significant medical emergency" must be made by a medical doctor and documentation must be kept in the student's IEP and made available at the district for review.
-Medical exemptions for Alt-MSA are very rare, and are determined by the State only through the AYP appeals process.
-This means that portfolio materials for a student for whom the local school system plans on seeking a medical exemption must be submitted for scoring.
-After preliminary AYP results are released to the local school systems, local staff may submit an AYP appeal for the particular student with the medical condition.
-Refer to the AYP Appeals Manual for additional information.
+Medical exemptions for Alt-MSA are very rare, and are determined by the State.
+This means that the portfolio materials for a student for whom the local school system plans on seeking a medical exemption must be submitted for scoring.
+The result of the scoring will be the student being identified as a nonparticipant.
+During the nonparticipation reconciliation process, the student is to be coded with the appropriate nonparticipation reason code and the supporting documentation forwarded to MSDE for review.
+The use of this code will then be verified by MSDE.